 Keltner Channels are a technical indicator that combines an exponential moving average with volatility-based envelopes set above and below the EMA at a fixed percentage of the same duration.
-Keltner Channels aim to identify the underlying price trend and over-extended conditions.
+Keltner Channels aims to identify the underlying price trend and over-extended conditions.

-In this post, we’re going to dive deep into what Keltner Channels are, how they are used in strategies, and how to backtest them in Backtrader.
+This post will dive deep into what Keltner Channels are, how they are used in strategies, and how to backtest them in Backtrader.

 Keltner Channel History

 In 1960, Chester Keltner introduced Keltner Channels in his famous book How to Make Money in Commodities.
 Initially, Keltner Channels used the 10-day [simple moving averages/moving-average) as the centerline, and the high-low range was subtracted and added from the envelope lines.